Manual handling main

 - Include exposure to vibration

-- Strains and sprains of the hands and wrists due to repetitive movements or exposure to sustained vibration
+- Strains and sprains of the hands and wrists because of repetitive movement

-- Shoulder strains, muscle and ligament tears from handling weights above shoulder height and away from the body
+- Shoulder strains from handling weights above and away from the shoulder

-- Some of these injuries have short term consequences; others have permanent and debilitating effects that impact upon your social, financial and personal welfare.
+- Some of these injuries have short term consequences while others can have a permanent and debilitating effect that can impact upon a person’s social, financial or psychological wellbeing.